andrslabmess/andrslabmess.github.io/_posts/2025-01-31-CellCultureGeneral.md

 * further information: Usefull numberes in cell culture

 ### Protocol
-* cells should be growing well or known to be in log phase (semi-confluent, aprox.
+* cells should be growing well and to be in log phase (semi-confluent, aprox.
 70 - 80 %)
-* remove medium, wash once with pre-warmed PBS, decant it and add T/E
+* remove medium, wash once with pre-warmed PBS, decant it
-* incubate (3-5 min; 37°C), check the progress under microscope
+* add T/E, incubate (3-5 min; 37°C), check the progress under microscope
 * once the cells are rounded up and detached from the plastic surface, add pre-warmed media and vigorously wash any remaining cells from the bottom of the culture vessel
 * transfer propriate volume of the cell suspension to a suitable culture vessel and add propriate volume of media
 * incubate as usually (e.g. 37°C, 5% CO2)